alexey-obukhov/psy-supabase/README.md

 # Pain Point Detection in AI Therapeutic Conversations

-By leveraging pgvector's capabilities, I'm creating a more psychologically-informed AI assistant that can identify recurring themes and potential areas of psychological distress.
+By leveraging pgvector's capabilities, there was created a more psychologically-informed AI assistant that can identify recurring themes and potential areas of psychological distress.

 ## Recent Enhancements